solana-foundation/developer-content/content/courses/intro-to-solana/intro-to-reading-data.md

 ### Accounts

-All data stored on Solana is stored in accounts.
+All data on Solana is stored in accounts.
 Accounts can store:

 - SOL
 - Other tokens, like USDC